 - County Home Demonstration Agent

-In 2016, there was an estimated number of 10,400 jobs in the United States for Farm and Home Management Advisor.
+In the United States, there were 10,400 jobs for Farm and Home Management Advisor in 2016.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Farm and Home Management Advisor by 2026.
 The BLS estimates 1,000 yearly job openings in this field.